1. Purposes and Scope

 1.1 Purpose

-The purpose of the Federation is to serve as a national governing body for all flying disc sports (recognized by the World Flying Disc Federation) under the international federation, World Flying Disc Federation, to support and promote their inclusive growth and the Spirit of the Game.
+The Pakistan Flying Disc Federation (PFDF) is a non-profit, non-political, non-discriminatory organization.
+Its activities and play are open to all people in the country regardless of gender, race, age, religion, political, cultural background, or sexual orientation.
+The purpose of the Federation is to serve as a national governing body for all Flying Disc sports (recognized by the World Flying Disc Federation) under the international federation, World Flying Disc Federation, to support and promote their inclusive growth and the Spirit of the Game.

 1.2 Objectives

-• Encourage personal fitness through disc-related games.
+• Encourage personal fitness through Flying Disc Sports, Disciplines and Games, as recognized by WFDF-related games.

 • Create a clean and healthy atmosphere among people.